underscoreio/essential-slick/src/pages/plain_sql.md

  )
 ```

 The value `pp` is a `PositionedParameters`.
-This is an implementation detail of Slick, wrapping a SQL statement and a place holder for a value.
+This is an implementation detail of Slick, wrapping a SQL statement and a placeholder for a value.
 Effectively we're saying how to treat a `DateTime` regardless of where it appears in the update statement.

 In addition to a `Timestamp` (via `setTimestamp`), you can set: `Boolean`, `Byte`, `Short`, `Int`, `Long`, `Float`, `Double`, `BigDecimal`, `Array[Byte]`, `Blob`, `Clob`, `Date`, `Time`, as well as `Object` and `null`.
 There are _setXXX_ methods on `PositionedParameters` for `Option` types, too.